synfynal/woocommerce-connector-docs/Source Files/articles/api-consumer-key-consumer-secret.md

 # API consumer key and consumer secret

-For API communication between Business Central and your webstore, the WooCommerce Connector uses a consumer key and consumer secret.
-The WooCommerce Connector uses the consumer key and secret for authentication and access control purposes.
+The WooCommerce Connector communicates with your webstore using REST API v3, authenticated through a consumer key and consumer secret.
+These credentials enable secure API communication between Business Central and your webstore, ensuring proper authentication and access control.

 ## Generate an API consumer key and secret